Turn a cartwheel! Yes, it's available once more: OPERATION CARTWHEEL

 Way back in the ATO 2008 Annual, Paul Rohrbaugh's game on the 1943 Solomons battles, Operation Cartwheel, explored fresh ground.
 A game with integrated land, sea and air operations was very new at the time...but it worked.
 So much about the game does... except getting a copy.
 It has been out of print for years.

 We recently found a stash of "extra" counter sheets, maps, and air displays for Operation Cartwheel.
-There's no magazines left to go with them—darn!—but folks could still have the complete game by putting the rules and charts on a CD!
+There's no magazines left to go with them—darn!—but folks could still have the complete game if we put the rules and charts on a CD.
+So we did!

 * Operation Cartwheel counters (288 full-color, mounted and die-cut pieces)

 * Operation Cartwheel map (full-color 22" x 34" playing surface)

 * Operation Cartwheel Japanese and Allied Air Base Displays